7ashraf/mercatura-internship/test-tasks/final-project/README.md

 When you run the application, you will be prompted with a menu to choose from the following options:

 1. Inventory Management
-2. Sales Management
+2. Sales Management (Password Protected)
 3. Purchase Management
-4. Reporting
+4. Reporting (Password Protected)
 5. Exit

 Each menu option will further guide you through the available functionalities.